 Human activity can have complex and far-reaching effects on our fragile environment, creating a need for insightful environmental research and stewardship.
 In the 21st century, identifying environmental problems and developing and implementing sensible and practical solutions will increasingly depend upon research innovation and collaboration between industry, government, academics and communities.
 To this end, Western has created the Centre for Environment and Sustainability (CES), an interdisciplinary initiative supported by the Faculty of Science (host faculty), Faculty of Engineering and Faculty of Social Science, and other contributing faculties.
 The CES is home to the Undergraduate Environmental Science program, the Masters in Environment and Sustainability program and the Collaborative Environment and Sustainability program

-Environmental Science Research Day is approaching fast!
+March 28 marks Undergraduate Environmental Science Research Day at Western.
 Students in Environmental Science 4999E present the findings of their thesis research following completion of a major laboratory or field project that emphasizes experimental design, instrumentation, collection and analysis of data.
 Presentations will take place in two concurrent sessions and are open to the public.
 Undergraduate students considering Environmental Science 4999E for next year will be interested in learning more about the wide variety of research opportunities available to explore through this course.
 All are welcome to attend.

 The rising awareness of environmental pollution and its effects on living organisms are leading companies to re-examine their business practices.
 Many organizations have adopted sustainable development strategies such as recycling and reducing carbon emissions.
 For most SMEs like Knowlton Development Corporation (KDC), developing innovative sustainable initiatives is a major challenge that requires both financial and qualified resources.